daominah/ocr_server/readme.md

 # OCR server

-Used for read simple CAPTCHA
+Used for reading simple CAPTCHA.
+Powered by Tesseract 4.1.1

 ## API